franoliveto/hngrep/README.md

-hngrep uses the [Hacker News API](https://github.com/HackerNews/API) from the command line to print stories that match a PATTERN.
+news uses the [Hacker News API](https://github.com/HackerNews/API) from the command line to print stories that match a PATTERN.